Machine Games Duty (MGD) was introduced on 1 February 2013. It replaced Amusement Machine Licence Duty (AMLD).

 Once you're registered for MGD you must send HMRC regular returns and payments.

-The standard return period will be three calendar months.
+The standard accounting period will be three calendar months.

-Your MGD return should be with HMRC 30 days after the end of the return period.
-It will need to give details of the net takings from dutiable machine games.
+Your MGD return should be with HMRC no later than the last working day before 30 days have elapsed after the end of the accounting period.
+It will need to give details of the net takings from dutiable machine games

 In the case of groups, a return to cover all group members should be submitted by the group representative member.